 You are effectively saying, this is my bone and you are prepared to share it but only when you give permission, the permission is “take it” You are also training control of the greatest resource possible “FOOD”

-Repeat the "OFF" command until the dog turns his head away, Watch for the movement and the body language and as soon as he does this say "Good take it" in a praising tone then give him the treat.
+(2) Repeat the "OFF" command until the dog turns his head away, Watch for the movement and the body language and as soon as he does this then say "Good take it" in a praising tone then give him the treat.

 When he jumps up or tries to bite the children or you grab the lead and say "OFF” for the bite and “OFF " for the jump, giving a slight corrective jerk on the lead at the same time.

 Do not praise the dog when he stops you are only praising the bite or the jump.
-Repeat exercise until he stops jumping up and biting.
+Repeat the exercise until he stops jumping up and biting.

 If the above does not appear to be working as the puppy is so insistent and is continually biting you or your kid’s hands and feet then get some bitter apple and spray their hands and feet for a few days.
-However it must be bitter apple made by Grannick as it is the only chew or bite deterrent that actually works.
+However, it must be bitter apple made by Grannick as it is the only chew or bite deterrent that actually works.
 All the others I have tried are just a waste of money.

 *The Jingler is a simple device I have personally developed, It aids concentration and confirms your training command.
-It can be used for many behaviour's like lunging, jumping up, walking to heel and barking.
-It can also be used in some cases for both interdog and human based aggression.
-Like a clicker aids marking good behaviour the Jingler marks bad behaviour.
+It can be used for many behaviours like lunging, jumping up, walking to heel and barking.
+It can also be used in some cases for both inter-dog and human-based aggression.
+Like clicker which marks good behaviour, the Jingler marks bad behaviour.

 Dogs and puppies need to learn what is acceptable and what is not.
-Just praising the good behaviour and ignoring the bad cannot teach the dog boundaries and good behaviour see my article Killing with Kindness and (4) The Alpha Myth
+Just praising good behaviour and ignoring the bad cannot teach the dog boundaries and good behaviour.
+Read my two articles (3) Killing with Kindness and (4) The Alpha Myth